-In 2011 I decided that my love for dogs was greater then my love of my six figure paying corporate job.
+In 2011 I decided that my love for dogs was greater than my love of my six-figure-paying corporate job.
 I knew in my heart that I wanted to open my own doggie daycare but in order to do so I needed experience.
 Loving my own dogs was easy but being that special provider for other animals would require a different skill set so I set off to learn the business.

-During this time I started getting referred out to people who needed their dog cared for and I spent a lot of time dog sitting at people's homes.
-It came to the point that my nights and weekends were filled with dogs whose owners entrusted them in my care.
+During this time I started getting referred out to people who needed their dogs cared for and I spent a lot of time dog-sitting at people's homes.
+It came to the point that my nights and weekends were filled with dogs whose owners entrusted them to my care.
 At this time I knew that my dream of a doggie daycare was starting to take shape.

 Not having any experience in owning and operating a dog daycare facility I knew that the best way to gain the experience necessary was to work at one.
 In 2012 I approached the owner of Romp and Roll Dog Daycare in Newbury and convinced him to hire me.
 I told him my goal was to be the manager of his facility someday and he gave me the opportunity to achieve this goal.

-For the next year and a half at Romp and Roll I learned the importance of gaining a dogs trust and that of their owner.
+For the next year and a half at Romp and Roll, I learned the importance of gaining a dog's trust and that of its owner.
 I identified the challenges quickly.
-First being, how important it is to maintain a clean and safe environment for a healthy dog.
+The first is, how important it is to maintain a clean and safe environment for a healthy dog.
 I learned about the quirks of the different dog breeds, and how the alpha dogs and the submissive dogs act with one another.
 I learned the different personalities of the animals and how they interacted with male or female staff.
-I was able to prevent dogs from being unfriendly with other dogs, and how to incorporate them together at there own pace for the betterment of the pack.
+I was able to prevent dogs from being unfriendly with other dogs, and how to incorporate them together at their own pace for the betterment of the pack.
 I also learned how to maintain a well-trained staff.
 I was promoted to Manager.

 In the winter of 2013 after departing Romp and Roll, I opened The Beach Dog Daycare and focused my business on providing overnight dog boarding and pet sitting services in people's homes.
 In 2014 I expanded my services to include full dog daycare focusing on small dogs under 30 pounds and added pick up and drop off services.

 So here I am, loving my dogs and yours.
-I never regret my decision to leave Corporate America, a wagging tail and a lick in the face makes up for it everyday!
+I never regret my decision to leave Corporate America, a wagging tail and a lick in the face make up for it every day!